rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 <a name="6.21.424.3">6.21.424.3</a> If a volume has groups of pages numbered in opposite directions, as is sometimes the case with manifestations having texts in two languages, record the pagings of the various sections in order, starting from the title page or other preferred source of information selected for the description.

-> Example:
-> Extent of manifestation: <CITE>[32] pages</CITE>
-> Note on extent of manifestation: <CITE>German and French bound back to back and inverted (tête-bêche format)</CITE>

-> Example:
+>Example:
-> Extent of manifestation: <CITE>[8], 334, [2], 32 pages</CITE>
+>Extent of manifestation: <CITE>[8], 334, 32 pages</CITE>
-> Note on extent of manifestation: <CITE>"Prima elementa linguae Syriacae Iesu-Christo vernaculae ... per Iohannem Gasbarum Myricaeum Themarensem Hennembergico-Francum," 32 pages at end, has separate title page and is bound back-to-front.
-Title in Syriac precedes Latin title</CITE>
+>Note on extent of manifestation: <CITE>“Prima elementa linguae Syriacae Iesu-Christo vernaculae,” 32 pages at end, has separate title page and is bound back-to-front</CITE>

 <a name="6.21.424.4">6.21.424.4</a> If a volume has pagination of its own and also bears the pagination of a larger resource of which it is a part, record the paging of the individual volume.
 Record the pagination of the larger sequence in a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.424.2](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.424.2)).